Listing datasets

 If successful, the response has HTTP response code 200 and contains a JSON array enumerating the datasets.
 Each item in the array is a JSON object with the following fields:

-string The dataset's human readable name, suitable for use in user interfaces.attribution
+namestring The dataset's short name, used when querying the dataset.displayNamestring The dataset's human readable name, suitable for use in user interfaces.attributionstring Attribution for the dataset, or additional information.

 Example response: